 The IRS defines a trader as, “A taxpayer’s activities constitute a trade or business where both of the following requirements are met: (1) the taxpayer’s trading is substantial, and (2) the taxpayer seeks to catch the swings in the daily market movements and to profit from these short-term changes rather than to profit from the long-term holding of investments”.

-If we look at each one of those requirements separately we can understand what the IRS considers a trader.
+If we look at each one of those requirements separately, we can understand what the IRS considers a trader.

 First, the taxpayer’s trading is substantial.
 Per past court cases, the IRS wants you to trade at least 500 trades in a year.
 That means you are making at least two trades a day, every day.

 Not only are you making enough trades but the IRS wants to know you are trading enough size.
-There hasn’t been a clear case to establish a baseline in terms of money, but we can assume that this is supposed to be large enough to live off.
+There hasn’t been a clear case to establish a baseline regarding money, but we can assume that this is supposed to be large enough to live off.
 The idea if you are a “trader” is that this is your full-time job and the amount of money traded should represent that.

-If you meet that requirement the second one should be easier for you.
+If you meet that requirement, the second one should be easier for you.

 The IRS wants to make sure you trade most of the 252 trading days available.
 They see this as your full-time job and want you to show proof.
 It doesn’t matter if you make enough trades to cover the minimum if you only trade 150 days of the year.